ivancuric/js-perf/README.md

 ![enter image description here](https://raw.githubusercontent.com/ivancuric/js-perf/master/1000ms.png)

 In practice, aim for the 5s time to interactive mark.
-It's
+It's what Chrome uses in their [Lighthouse audit](https://developers.google.com/web/tools/lighthouse/audits/time-to-interactive).

 Now that we know the metrics, [let's have a look at some of the statistics](https://storage.googleapis.com/doubleclick-prod/documents/The_Need_for_Mobile_Speed_-_FINAL.pdf):